 DMV has an on-going effort within its Training and Development Office as well as its Office of Human Resources to enhance its core curriculum for management training.
-Quarterly training is conducted for managers on topics such as EPMS, Leave and Attendance, Position Description Development.
+Quarterly training is conducted for managers on topics such as EPMS, Time Administration, Position Description Development and SCEIS training.